BioComputingUP/elastic-slurm-in-openstack/README.md

   * `cluster_network_ssh_access`: Restrict ssh access to the cluster to this IP range, or enter `0.0.0.0/0` for no restrictions.
 Make sure this CIDR include the IP address of your computer so it can deploy the cluster!

 * Networking
-  * `cluster_network_dns_servers`: Enter the appropriate DNS server for your Openstack cloud.
+  * `cluster_network_dns_servers`: Enter the appropriate DNS server for your OpenStack cloud.
 The default values are good for CAC Red Cloud.

 * Compute Imaging Insance: create_compute_image.yml uses this instance and create the compute node image.
 The playbook will create and delete this instance as needed.
   * `compute_imaging_instance_flavor`: instance flavor of the compute imaging instance